Tulku (film): Synopsis

 Mukpo meets a 20-year-old from San Francisco, Wyatt Arnold, who has been studying the Tibetan language in India for the past year.
 Arnold was identified as a tulku as a young child and enthroned at the age of five.
 He was slated to go to India at that time, but his parents decided against it.
 Arnold speaks about his early memories of his former incarnation, and about his fond memories of his childhood Tibetan Buddhist teacher in the U.S., Chagdud Tulku Rinpoche.
-Arnold seems youthfully conflicted about his role and task, and seeks advice and feedback from Mukpo, who is 14 years his senior.
+Arnold seems conflicted about his role and task, and seeks advice and feedback from Mukpo, who is 14 years his senior.

 In Nepal, Mukpo visits the Shechen Monastery.
-This brings back fond memories: When Mukpo was 15, his father died, and his mother sent him there to study with Dilgo Khyentse Rinpoche for a year.
+This brings back fond memories.
+When Mukpo was 15, his father died, and his mother sent him there to study with Dilgo Khyentse Rinpoche for a year.
 While in Nepal, Mukpo also interviews Reuben Derksen, who was born in Amsterdam in 1986, raised in Nepal and Bhutan, and recognized as a tulku at the age of 11.
-Derksen is the most cynical of all the young tulkus Mukpo interviews, having had a largely negative experience at the Tibetan Buddhist monastery in India he lived at for three years following high school.
-Although he no longer considers himself a Buddhist, he still goes back annually to emcee the weeklong Buddhist ceremony in Bhutan, mainly because his presence makes the people there so happy.
+Derksen is the most cynical of the tulkus interviewed, having had a largely negative experience at the Tibetan Buddhist monastery in India he lived at for three years following high school.
+Although he no longer considers himself a Buddhist, he returns annually to emcee the weeklong Buddhist ceremony in Bhutan, because his presence makes the people there so happy.

 Returning home to Halifax and his family, Mukpo reflects upon his life and upon the experiences of the tulkus and teachers he has interviewed.
 He admits that there are no easy answers to the complications and contradictions of being a Westerner identified as a Tibetan tulku in a modern, rapidly changing world.
 One compensation to the culture conflict is the meaningful connection formed to beloved teachers, communities, and heritages.
 Speaking about his fellow Western tulkus, he concludes, "There is no certain path for any of us, other than the path of self-discovery."